DCRS/DCRS-UI/README.md

 DCRS is modern, open-source and the world's first runtime environment for run [WS.js - The template Work System](https://github.com/Software-js/WS.js "Click here to know more how WS.js works and get started how make your own WS.").

-When start the device, this firmware/runtime/kernel/system will do the first work like a BIOS does: verifying all device's components.
+When start the device, this firmware/runtime/system will do the first work like a BIOS does: verifying all device's components.

-**But this is very different than a BIOS!** When finish the hardware check, this system will search for operating systems installed in all connected storage devices.
-Then, this kernel will run an single OS installed or show an boot-selector screen for selecting OS to run from each storage device, and will run the interface of OS working as an kernel/runtime.
-With this, you will can easily bootoff OS A and go to OS B, with multi-OS running at the same time!
+**But this is very different than a BIOS!** When finish the hardware check, this system will search for work systems installed in all connected storage devices.
+Then, this kernel will run an single WS installed or show an boot-selector screen for selecting WS to run from each storage device, and will run the interface of WS working as an runtime.
+With this, you will can easily bootoff WS A and go to WS B, with multi-WS running at the same time!
 This "BIOS" will can adapt the code/design for work in all possible resolutions, for an multi-device connected future.
 You can know more at SPECS.md file, included in this project.

-Yes, this firmware is an kernel/runtime that uses interface in HTML5/CSS/JavaScript and compatible only with modern operating systems compatible with the technology of this firmware.
+Yes, this firmware is an runtime that uses interface in HTML5/CSS/JavaScript and compatible only with work systems, that compatible with the technology of this firmware.

-How will work modern operating systems compatible with this firmware?
-I'ts simple.
-As base specs, an modern OS will need to be writen in HTML5+Javascript, and contain a splash/boot screen for loading the system page of OS, and, obviously, the referred system page.
-All the modern OS will use Javascript codes with commands that will be recognized by the kernel of this firmware.
+Codes that manipulate hardware will be sent from WS to DCRS, and from DCRS to Node.js (NW.js).

+DCRS will have 2 versions.
+You can call DCRS as a firmware (in your EFI version) or not (in its OS version).
+The OS version isn't hard and I can do.
+The EFI version is the most complex and I'll need help to do it, but will be the most modern and reliable.
+You can call DCRS as system/runtime/environment in any of his versions.

 You can start understanding an modern OS or making your own at [this project hosted on GitHub](https://github.com/DaniellMesquita/Modern-OS).